alu99/dft/README.md

 ## idft.py

 `def idft(freq_spectrum)`: Function that converts frequency spectrum into a time domain sinusoid.
+Use `sympy` Python libary to model symbolic equations.
 As of now, it's only capable of providing an alias of the original function.
 I haven't had time to implement a way to find the correct frequency based on user given criteria yet.

 ## test.py